Aider-AI/aider/docs/faq.md

 a number of
 different specific coder implementations.

-While it's not yet documented how to add new coder subsystems, you may be able to modify an existing implementation or use it as a template to add another.

 If you're thinking about experimenting with system prompts this document about
 [benchmarking GPT-3.5 and GPT-4 on code editing](https://aider.chat/docs/benchmarks.html)
 might be useful background.

+While it's not well documented how to add new coder subsystems, you may be able to modify an existing implementation or use it as a template to add another.

+To get started, try looking at and modifying these files.

+The wholefile coder is currently used by GPT-3.5 by defauly.
+You can manually select it with `--edit-format whole`.

+- wholefile_coder.py
+- wholefile_prompts.py

+The editblock coder is currently used by GPT-4 by default.
+You can manually select it with `--edit-format diff`.

+- editblock_coder.py
+- editblock_prompts.py

+When experimenting with coder backends, it helps to run aider with `--verbose --no-pretty` so you can see all the raw information being sent to/from GPT in the conversation.

 ## Can I run aider in Google Colab?